sph-mn/gridlearner/readme.md

 hosted [here](https://sph.mn/other/utilities/gridlearner.html).

 four game modes are available:

-* which: match each question to the right answer inbetween incorrect answers
+* multiple choice: match each question to the right answer mixed with incorrect answers
 * pair: match questions with their corresponding answers
 * synonym: match questions which have the same answer
 * single: click to reveal one answer at a time